Twinside/Eq/userdoc/functions/sum.rst

 As some may have noticed, the previous samples are the taylor expension of the exponential function in 0.

+.. function:: sum( initialisation, upperbound, formula )

+    :param initialisation: Must be in form ``var = expr`` the expr part is evaluated
+    :param upperbound: Must be an expression, is evaluated at runtime.
+    :param formula: The formula to be summed

 Product for evaluation
 ======================
 The same rules apply for the product, this section is just